AIR Educators Start Here

 The VEX PD+ paid tier (All-Access) includes access to:

-• 1-1 Sessions: Schedule a 1-1 session with a VEX expert, get guidance and support tailored to your needs.
+• 1-on-1 Sessions: Schedule a 1-on-1 session with a VEX expert, get guidance and support tailored to your needs.

 • VEX Masterclasses: Video-based, expert-led courses that range from introductory ‘Getting Started’ courses to more advanced and pedagogy focused courses.